mozilla/data-docs/src/cookbooks/scheduling_queries.md

 For more information on how to use this approach, see [A quick guide to creating a derived dataset with bigquery-etl](https://mozilla.github.io/bigquery-etl/cookbooks/creating_a_derived_dataset/).

+### Testing changes before deploying

+bigquery-etl can run a query against real data in a private development environment before a pull request is opened, so a new or changed query can be validated — confirming it runs without errors and returns sensible numbers — without affecting the production tables that power live dashboards and metrics.
+See [Development workflows](https://mozilla.github.io/bigquery-etl/cookbooks/development_workflows/).

 ## Scheduling Queries using GCP

 Finally, [you can schedule queries using GCP](https://cloud.google.com/bigquery/docs/scheduling-queries).
 This is generally not recommended, [reach out to the Data team](../concepts/getting_help.md) if you think you need to do this.